 "Laptop-friendly" is an amenity that many Cuban AirBnBs list but it doesn't really mean anything.
 Very few AirBnBs in Cuba have wifi and most that do provide wifi have a slow, unreliable signal.
 "Laptop-friendly" often simply means there is a table or desk that you can put your laptop on.

 Modern clothing dryers just aren't a thing in Cuba.
 Literally, nobody has them.
-Even well-to-do homes hang-dry clothing ouside after it's washed in a small, simple electric washing machine (many of which work only if water is manually poured into the machine).
+Even well-to-do homes hang-dry clothing outside after it's washed in a small, simple electric washing machine (many of which work only if water is manually poured into the machine).
 The few homes that list "dryer" as an amenity are referring to a no-heat "spin dryer" that spins more water out of the clothing than the washer does but the clothing still needs to be hung outside to dry.
 This shouldn't be a deal breaker, just don't book a home specifically because you're expecting to wash and dry clothing in two hours.
-It simply will not happen.
-Also don't count on the washer or "dryer" to be working at all.
-I've stayed at more casas than I can count where the machines were broken or busy, resulting in me hand washing my clothing nearly every day for months on end.
+This will not happen.
+Also, don't count on the washer or "dryer" to be working at all.
+I've stayed at more casas than I can count where the machines were broken or busy, resulting in me hand washing my clothing every other day for months on end.

-Families that I've met traveling through Cuba told me that despite filtering for AirBnBs in Cuba that listed a crib as an amenity, 75% of the homes didn't actually have a crib, proving quite inconvenient for a couple and their newborn baby that I met in Havana in May, 2018.
+Families that I've met traveling through Cuba told me that despite filtering for AirBnBs in Cuba that listed a crib as an amenity, most homes didn't actually have a crib, proving quite inconvenient for a couple and their newborn baby that I met in Havana in 2018.
 Cuban families make do without cribs, play pens, bouncy chairs, mobiles, and pretty much everything that is standard in American nurseries so be prepared to go without it or bring anything you feel you can't live without during the trip.

 I was astounded to find an AirBnB in Cuba that advertised having a hot tub.
 AirBnB even highlighted the listing, pointing out that very few homes in the area had a hot tub.
 In fact, I booked the home 90% specifically because it had a hot tub.
 Guess what was broken indefinitely when I arrived.
 The hot tub, of course.